IngmarBitter/defenders/md/Salvation/Baptism.md

 !!!
     “Jesus answered and said to him, 'Truly, truly, I say to you, unless one is born again, he cannot see the kingdom of God.'
 Nicodemus said to Him, 'How can a man be born when he is old?
 He cannot enter a second time into his mother’s womb and be born, can he?'
 Jesus answered, 'Truly, truly, I say to you, unless one is born of water and the Spirit, he cannot enter into the kingdom of God.
 That which is born of the flesh is flesh, and that which is born of the Spirit is spirit.
 Do not marvel that I said to you, 'You must be born again.'"

 "born of water" is not the same as "baptism" and baptism into Jesus was not commanded and not even known at the time of this verse, so it cannot teach that such baptism is necessarry.
-Instead, tt can be interpreted as referring to various passages in the Old Testament where God washes sin away with clean water.
-So born of water and the Spirit is the combination of being cleansed of sin and indwelled & empowered by the Holy Spirit.
+Instead, it is likely referring spiritual cleansing and renewal by the Holy Spirit.
 See [gotquestions.org/baptism-John-3-5](https://www.gotquestions.org/baptism-John-3-5.html)

 #### [Acts 22:16](https://biblia.com/bible/esv/Acts 22.16)